HelTecAutomation/HeltecDocs/doc/node/esp32/source/esp32_general_docs/quick_start.md

 ![](img/quick_start/03.png)

-3. Click on the `Boards Manager` icon on the left side of the Arduino, and enter "**heltec esp32**" in the search box that pops up., then select the latest version and click `install`	.
+3. Click on the `Boards Manager` icon on the left side, and enter "**heltec esp32**" in the search box that pops up, then select the latest version and click `INSTALL`	.

 ![](img/quick_start/05.png)

+4.
+#### Install Heltec Esp32 Library
-4. For special code library, search for "HELTEC ESP32" in `Library Manager`, select the latest version and install:[ESP32 Series Library](https://github.com/HelTecAutomation/Heltec_ESP32).
+Click on the `Library Manager` icon on the left side, search for "HELTEC ESP32", select the latest version and install

 ![](img/quick_start/lib.png)